Nguyễn Xí: Critical, high-ranking government official during 4 reigns

 In 1428, Le Loi ascended to Emperor Le Thai To.
-Nguyen Xi was conferred with title and special privileged as one participated in establishing the country (by expelling the Chinese occupation).
+Nguyen Xi was conferred with title and special privileges as one participated in establishing the country (by expelling the Chinese occupation).

 Note: the official titles cannot be directly translated.
 Yet to find an article listing the common titles/offices of Dai Viet to link to.

 In 1429, on the list of courtiers, Nguyễn Xí was ranked fifth, conferred the title Head of District, and granted the Emperor's surname.

 In 1433, Emperor Le Thai To died.
 According to the will of the Emperor, Crown Prince Le Nguyen Long ascended the throne, becoming Emperor Le Thai Tong, only 10 years old at the time.
 Nguyen Xi was assigned assistant tutor to the Emperor.

 In 1437, Thai Tong appointed him as the Deputy Prime Miniter equivalent.

 In 1442, the emperor Le Thai Tong died at the age of 20.
 Nguyen Xi and Trinh Kha, Le Thu received the emperor's will to serve the next Emperor Le Nhan Tong.

-In 1445, Emperor Nhan Tong was a young, Queen Nguyen Thi Anh regent, he entered the Admiral, received orders with Le Than to bring troops to fight Chiem Thanh, but if not gone, the right to denounce sins should be abolished. function.
+In 1445, Emperor Nhan Tong was a young, Queen Nguyen Thi Anh regent, he entered the Admiral and received orders from Le Than to bring troops to fight Chiem Thanh, but if not gone, the right to denounce sins should be abolished. function.

 In 1448 Nguyễn Xí was restored to the rank of Major General Military Civilian.
 [5] In 1450, he was promoted to Thai Bao as an official helper.

-In October 1459, he was different from Nhan Tong's mother, Lang Son, King Le Nghi Dan, as a mutiny to kill Queen Nguyen Thi Anh and Emperor Nhan Tong.
+In October 1459, he was different from Nhan Tong's mother, Lạng Sơn Vương Lê Nghi Dân, as a mutiny to kill Queen Nguyen Thi Anh and Emperor Nhan Tong.
 Nghi Dan ascended the throne of the emperor and named Thien Hung.
 The ambassadors Do Bi, Le Thu, and Le Ngang who attempted to overthrow King Revealed were killed.
-Thai security told Nguyen Xi to discuss with Le Lang (Le Trien's son), Le Niem (Le Lai's grandson) to make a coup again to overthrow Nghi Dan.
+Thai security told Nguyen Xi to discuss with Le Lang (Le Trien's son), and Le Niem (Le Lai's grandson) to make a coup again to overthrow Nghi Dan.